 Many of these health hazards can be prevented.

 Safe Halloween costumes and decorations

 Fire hazards are common at Halloween, as many people use candles to decorate their homes.
 In addition, children are at risk of trips and fall because they wear costumes, and Halloween parties continue when it is dark outside.
 Consider the following tips:

-Avoid dark-colored costumes and instead choose bright, reflective costumes to increase visibility.
-Alternatively, add reflective strips or tape or give the child glow sticks.
+- Avoid dark costumes and instead choose light colors, reflective costumes to increase visibility.
+Alternatively, add reflective tape or strips or give the child glow sticks.

 When it comes to Halloween decorations, many enjoy a smoke machine or a scary low-lying fog.
 Carbon dioxide (CO2) is a key ingredient in producing smoke and fog, but it can become dangerous if the machine is not handled properly.
 To ensure safety, CO2 has to be cooled to freeze into dry ice, and gloves or tongs should be used when handling dry ice.
 A handheld CO2 monitor can help detect if dangerous CO2 levels are present in enclosed spaces.
 Closely follow the instructions for smoke machine use.
 Make sure the machine is plugged into an appropriate, dry electrical outlet or extension cord that is dry in good working condition.